statphysandml/MCMCSimulationLib/doc/advanced_features.rst

 variables can be necessary for generating the bash scripts for a submission to a
 cluster:

-.. doxygenvariable:: mcmc::virtualenv::g_conda_activate_path
+.. doxygenvariable:: mcmc::virtualenv::virtual_env_integration::g_conda_activate_path

-.. doxygenvariable:: mcmc::virtualenv::g_virtual_env
+.. doxygenvariable:: mcmc::virtualenv::virtual_env_integration::g_virtual_env

 As explained in the :ref:`Installation` section, the variables can be set globally by providing respective CMake variables.
 Alternatively, the following functions can be used to temporarily change these variables:

-.. doxygenfunction:: mcmc::virtualenv::set_conda_activate_path
+.. doxygenfunction:: mcmc::virtualenv::virtual_env_integration::set_conda_activate_path

-.. doxygenfunction:: mcmc::virtualenv::set_virtual_env
+.. doxygenfunction:: mcmc::virtualenv::virtual_env_integration::set_virtual_env